Krishnaraj-06/AttendIQ/replit.md

 ## Recent Changes
 - September 10, 2025: GitHub import successfully configured for Replit environment
-- Node.js backend properly set up and running on port 5000
+- Fixed corrupted Node.js dependencies and reinstalled all packages
+- Updated server configuration to use Replit domain for QR code generation
+- Fixed frontend URLs to use relative paths for better compatibility
+- Server properly configured to bind to 0.0.0.0:5000 for Replit environment
-- SQLite database initialized with all required tables
+- SQLite database initialized with all required tables and test users
-- Fixed API endpoint URLs to work with Replit proxy environment
-- Default test users created for immediate testing
+- QR code scanner functionality now working correctly with mobile access
-- Deployment configuration updated for production
+- Deployment configuration set up for autoscale production deployment
+- Project import completed and fully functional

 ## Project Architecture
 ### File Structure